The Latest in Natural Decoration: Raw Style

 Which current plant trends work with raw decoration?
-Monstera (also known as Adam’s Rib), cactii, succulents and ficus, among others.
+Monstera (also known as Adam’s Rib), cacti, succulents and ficus, among others.
 And of course, the Raw style philosophy also includes setting up an urban kitchen garden.
-If your home lacks a garden or terrace, you could dedicate a corner of your kitchen to aromatic plants and have fresh parsley, basil, mint or lavender to hand at all times.
-If you’re lucky enough to have your own outdoor space, go for home-grown tomatoes, strawberries and lettuces - the whole family will love them.
+If your home lacks a garden or patio, you could dedicate a corner of your kitchen to aromatic plants and have fresh parsley, basil, mint or lavender on hand at all times.
+If you’re lucky enough to have your own outdoor space, go for home-grown tomatoes, strawberries and lettuce – the whole family will love them.

 Say yes to recycling… and rough finishes

 As we mentioned at the beginning, another crucial feature of Raw decor is an emphasis on recycling and the use of upcycled wood.
 This gives a new lease on life to pallets, fruit crates, old industrial bobbins and scraps of wood, for example.
 Bring recycling indoors!
 Elements that you could never have imagined reusing can be given a whole new purpose, such as wooden doors that become headboards, old oars (also made of wood, the reigning material for this style) stacked on the wall to create a sculpture, an industrial bobbin used as a side table, or even skateboards transformed into shelving for a teenager’s bedroom.
 Raw decoration encompasses all of this.